kuzudb/kuzu-docs/docs/rdf-graphs/rdfgraphs-overview.md

 the `val` property of a Literal node.
 - **Restriction 2:** `DELETE` operations on Resource node tables are not allowed.

-In short we support inserting and deleting of records from the relationship tables, inserting records into Resource node tables, and inserting and deleting Literal node tables.
+In short, we support inserting and deleting of records from the relationship tables, inserting records into Resource node tables, and inserting and deleting Literal node tables.
 We provide a few examples below and discuss some of the restrictions.
 For details please see the documentation of the respective clauses.

-Here is an example of how you can create a new resource node in the UniKG_r node table.
+Here is an example of how you can create a new resource node in the `UniKG_r` node table.
 ```
 WITH "http://kuzu.io/rdf-ex#" as kz
 CREATE (r:UniKG_r {iri: kz+"Nour"})